middleman/middlemanapp.com/source/basics/directory-structure.html.markdown

 ## Main Directories

 Middleman makes use of the `source`, `build`, `data` and `lib` directories for specific purposes.
-Each of these directories are siblings of the main Middleman directory.
+Each of these directories are children of the main Middleman directory.

 ### Source Directory